Original air date: 1F17

 - Second Place Is for Losers: When Lisa considers her predicament.

 - Significant Anagram: One game Allison and her father play is making anagrams out of people's names, e.g. Alec Guinness = Genuine Class.
 When they ask Lisa to make an anagram out of Jeremy Irons, Lisa is stumped, answering "Jeremy's ...
-Iron?".
-In response to this, Allison's father gives her a ball, saying "You know what?
+Iron?"note In response to this, Allison's father gives her a ball, saying "You know what?
 I have a ball.
-Maybe you'd like to bounce it?".
+Perhaps you'd like to bounce it?"

 Lisa: I won first chair?

 Mr. Largo: No, you regained consciousness.
-Allison won first chair.
+Allison got first chair.

 [Lisa screams ... and then groggily wakes up to the same scene]

 Lisa: Ga...huh?
 Oh, it was all a dream!